dojo/docs/dojo/xhrPut.rst

 Handling Status Codes
 ---------------------

-Handling status codes for xhrPost is the same as handling them for xhrGet.
+Handling status codes for xhrPut is the same as handling them for xhrGet.
 Please refer to the dojo.xhrGet :ref:`status code documentation <dojo/xhrGet>` for details.

 Examples
 ========